 New Mexico Veterans & Disabled Veterans Benefits

-The following are the New Mexico veterans’ benefits programs for education, employment, housing and healthcare for 2018 and 2019.
+The following are the New Mexico veterans’ benefits programs for education, employment, housing and healthcare.

 New Mexico Veterans’ Education Benefits

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.

 New Mexico Tuition Waiver and Stipend for Children of Deceased Veterans

 Children between the ages of 16-26 whose veteran parent was killed in action or died as a result of their wounds incurred in battle, qualify for a full tuition waiver at any state funded post-secondary school.
 A $150 stipend, per semester, will be issued to help with books or fees.

 Vietnam Veteran Scholarship

 Veterans who have been residents of New Mexico for a minimum of 10 years, served in Vietnam, and were issued the Vietnam Campaign or Service Medal are eligible.
 The Vietnam Veteran Scholarship will pay full tuition and books at any state funded post-secondary school.

 Wartime Veteran Scholarship Fund